 Most of us will never go to space.
 But now, thanks to virtual reality, we can all enjoy the wonders of the universe.

 SpaceVR is a program designed to let us average Joes experience the thrills and sights of travelling to space, but all from the comfort of our front rooms.
-In order to do so, it's sending a virtual-reality camera to the Cupola module, the observation deck of the International Space Station.
-This will capture immersive video that we can playback on our VR headsets.
-It'll be just like being there.
+In order to do so,

 The hope is that as more people see our planet from outer space, increasing numbers will experience what’s known as “the overview effect”.
 This “inspires a completely new perspective,” the people behind SpaceVR write.
 “You begin to see a world without borders, the conflicts that divide people become irrelevant, and the need to come together as a civilisation to protect this ‘pale blue dot’ becomes both obvious and imperative.”